Moderate Deviations for Functionals over infinitely many Rademacher random variables

-where $N \sim \Normal(0,1)$ is standard normal distributed.
-The same bound holds true for the Wasserstein distance, which can be shown by only a slight modification of the original proof in \cite{BKR89}, and for the Kolmogorov distance, which was a long standing problem that has been lately solved using different approaches by \cite{PrS20}, \cite{Z19}, \cite{ER22} and \cite{ERTZ22}.
+with ${\mathcal H}$ being the set of all bounded Lipschitz-functions with $\|h\|_{\infty} + \|h' \|_{\infty} \leq 1$.
+The same bound holds true for the Wasserstein distance, where ${\mathcal H}$ is the collection of Lipschitz-functions with Lipschitz-constant 1.
+The result can be shown by only a slight modification of the original proof in \cite{BKR89}.
+For the Kolmogorov distance, the same order of the bound can be obtained.
+This was a long standing problem that has been lately solved using different approaches by \cite{PrS20}, \cite{Z19}, \cite{ER22} and \cite{ERTZ22}.

 A refined Cram\'{e}r-type moderate deviation result for the subgraph counting statistic in the Erd\H{o}s--R\'{e}nyi random graph is shown in Proposition~2.3 in \cite{FLS20}: For any fixed constant $c_0 > 0$ there is a constant $C_{c_0,\G}$ only depending on $c_0$ and $\G$, so that